AlessandroAldrey/Rolljam-Attack/README.md

 * **echo_with_delay**.
 This modality is similar to the previous one but with a delay of 5 seconds between the reception and the sending of the signal.
 * **jam**.
 In this mode the YARD Stick One listens for a preamble of a signal, when it detects it, it starts to jam (jamming power must be configured as needed).
 * **jam_with_delay**.
 This modality is similar to the previous one but with a 10-second delay once the jamming has been done.

-The content of it is structured as follows:
-* **Python folder**.
-It contains the scripts for each analyzed device.
-* **Samples/JSON folder**.
-This folder contains the captured signal messages in JSON format for each remote access key.
-* **Videos folder**.
-It contains different demonstrations for the different attacks.
-* **WAV_Files folder**.
-Audio recordings of each analyzed device are located in this folder.